scroll-tech/contribute-to-scroll/README.md

 This repository guides developers wanting to contribute to Scroll.
-You can start contributing today, if you need ideas to get started check out the [issues](https://github.com/scroll-tech/contribute/issues) tab.
+You can start contributing today, if you need ideas on getting started check out the [issues](https://github.com/scroll-tech/contribute/issues) tab.

 ## How to Contribute

 Thanks for your interest in contributing to Scroll.
 Check out the [CONTRIBUTIONS](https://github.com/scroll-tech/contribute/blob/main/CONTRIBUTIONS.md) page for a guide on how to contribute.

+## Contributions

-## Integrations
+### Integrations

 Scroll has been integrated on the following projects: